-If your window doesn’t go up or down due to software issues, you will need to visit a Mercedes-Benz dealer and ask them to update the software versions for the door control module.
+If your window doesn’t go up or down due to software issues, you must visit a Mercedes-Benz dealer and ask them to update the software versions for the door control module.
 Check the fuse for the door control module as well.
-Typically the door control module has a 40A fuse which can blow if there is a short or a bad window or seat motor.
+The door control module typically has a 40A fuse, which can blow if there is a short or bad window or seat motor.

 2. Window Switch

 The window switch on the driver’s door may fail.
 If the window switch is the problem, the power window may not move or work only in one direction.
 If you don’t hear the window move up or down when you press the switch, the problem can be the switch itself.